- This event has passed.

 - Practice 5 empirically supported intervention skills for the provision anxiety treatment for youth.

-- Demonstrate a more detailed understanding of the flexible application of cognitive-behavioral treatment for anxiety disorders in youth.
+- Demonstrate an understanding of implementation of flexible application of cognitive-behavioral treatment for four anxiety disorders in youth.

 PLEASE BE AWARE THAT WE ARE HAVING TECHNICAL DIFFICULTIES.
 THERE IS A SLIGHT DELAY BETWEEN SUBMITTING THE FORM AND PAYPAL APPEARING ON YOUR SCREEN.
-IT SHOULD NOT IMPEDE YOUR ABILITY TO REGISTER AND WE HOPE TO HAVE THAT CORRECTED SHORTLY.
+IF YOU CONTINUE TO HAVE TROUBLE, EITHER TRY FROM A DIFFERENT BROWSER OR EMAIL US AND WE WILL SEND AN INVOICE (NACHASCONSULTING@GMAIL.COM).